rcmcooperative/partner-template/README.md

 When reusing this repository, update the information below with information about the intended partnership.

+Note after templating this directory, you may wish to create an additional directory called `private`.
-Note the directory `private` is included to enable files to be stored locally without being included in the main repo (this directory is excluded by the [.gitignore](~/.gitignore)).
+Use this directory to enable files to be stored locally without being included in the main repo (this directory is excluded by the [.gitignore](~/.gitignore)).
 This is useful where there are restrictions on sharing some information (GDPR) or license terms are yet to be agreed.

 ## Vision and Mission